 English born and raised, Rod Vaughan began writing for Kiwi newspapers after graduating in journalism from Wellington Polytechnic.
-Then he began 35 years at state broadcaster BCNZ/TVNZ, during which time Vaughan reported for current affairs and prime time news, and faced off against one-time NZ Party leader Bob Jones.
-Afer 11 years with TV3's 60 Minutes, he published autobiography Bloodied But Not Beaten in 2012.
+Then he began 35 years at state broadcaster BCNZ, reporting for current affairs and primetime news, and famously facing off against one-time NZ Party leader Bob Jones.
+Afer 11 years with TV3's 60 Minutes, Vaughan published autobiography Bloodied But Not Beaten in 2012.

 The nightly Eyewitness News debuted in 1982 having evolved out of TV2’s twice weekly current affairs show of the same name.
 Screening at 9.30pm, it moved to TV One before being axed in 1990 in favour of a later One News bulletin.
 Two of the key moments in the political turmoil of 1984 played out in front of its cameras — PM Robert Muldoon’s calling of the snap election and his devaluation interview which sparked an economic and constitutional crisis.
 Reporter Rod Vaughan also received his infamous bloody nose from Bob Jones while on an Eyewitness story.